Rutherglen: Westminster

 Rutherglen was a parliamentary burgh represented in the UK Parliament as a component of Glasgow Burghs constituency from 1708 to 1832, and as a component of Kilmarnock Burghs from 1832 to 1918.
 In 1918, the Rutherglen constituency was created, which became Glasgow Rutherglen in 1983.
-In 2005, Scottish constituencies for the UK parliament were reviewed with many new seats introduced, and the town is now within the Rutherglen and Hamilton West constituency.
+In 2005, Scottish constituencies for the UK parliament were reviewed with many new seats introduced, and the town fell within the new Rutherglen and Hamilton West constituency.
+Following another review in 2023, the Rutherglen constituency was revived.

-Following the 2019 election, Margaret Ferrier is the local MP, replacing Gerard Killen of Scottish Labour who in 2017 had narrowly defeated incumbent Ferrier, herself originally elected in 2015.
-Ferrier was a Scottish National Party MP until an incident relating to a breach of the COVID-19 pandemic regulations in October 2020 – the SNP whip was withdrawn and she ignored calls to resign, continuing in office as an independent.
+As of October 2023, Michael Shanks of the Scottish Labour Party is the local MP; He won a by-election after the previous incumbent Margaret Ferrier, latterly an independent, was removed in a recall petition.
+Ferrier won the 2015 and 2019 elections representing the Scottish National Party, with Labour's Ged Killen serving a brief term from 2017 to 2019.
+She was the town's first female MP as well as the first for the SNP (the seat had been held by Labour since 1964, with only two men – Gregor Mackenzie and Tommy McAvoy – representing the area between then and 2010, after which Tom Greatrex served one full term).
+Michael Shanks retained the seat comfortably when the revived Rutherglen constituency was first contested in 2024.

 Holyrood

 In 1999, the Scottish Parliamentary constituency of Glasgow Rutherglen was created, with the same boundaries as the then UK parliamentary constituency.
+Labour's Janis Hughes was the first elected MSP.
 In 2011, The constituency was redrawn and renamed simply Rutherglen (although it also encompasses Cambuslang and Blantyre).
 Following the 2016 elections, Clare Haughey (SNP) is the MSP for Rutherglen.
 The defeated incumbent James Kelly (Labour) was elected as a list MSP for the Glasgow region which includes Rutherglen due to the town's proximity to the city.
-All local representatives have strong personal ties to the area.
+Haughey held the seat in the 2021 election with a slightly increased majority.